DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-22-courses-as-an-accredited-body.md

 ---
 title: Courses as an accredited body
-description: See which courses you’re the accredited body for.
+description: See which courses you’re the accredited body for
 date: 2019-05-22
 screenshots:
   items: